2600hz/kazoo/applications/crossbar/doc/resource_selectors.md

 ## About

 Resource selectors is a new way to route Offnet-calls.
 Old way used regex rules and "flags" for select proper resources (gateways).
-With new "resource selectors" you have several small modules, which can be organaized in "chanin" (rules).
+With new "resource selectors" you have several small modules, which can be organaized in "chain" (rules).

 #### Schema